Corona-IDE/flare-gradle-opertions-plugins/README.md

 See the [usage documentation](./docs/dependency-reporting.md) for information and requirements for applying the plug-in

+### org.starchartlabs.flare.managed-credentials

+Introduces standard domain-specific language to Gradle builds for defining credentials loaded during the build process

+See the [usage documentation](./docs/managed-credentials.md) for information and requirements for applying the plug-in

 ### org.starchartlabs.flare.dependency-insight

 *This plug-in is DEPRECATED - use `org.starchartlabs.flare.dependency-insight` instead*